Pelangio Exploration (CVE:PX) Trading 26.1% Higher – What’s Next?

-Shares of Pelangio Exploration Inc. (CVE:PX – Get Free Report) rose 26.1% during mid-day trading on Monday .
+Pelangio Exploration Inc. (CVE:PX – Get Free Report) shares were up 26.1% during mid-day trading on Monday .
 The company traded as high as C$0.29 and last traded at C$0.29.
-Approximately 741,110 shares changed hands during mid-day trading, an increase of 339% from the average daily volume of 168,983 shares.
+Approximately 741,110 shares traded hands during trading, an increase of 339% from the average daily volume of 168,983 shares.
 The stock had previously closed at C$0.23.

 About Pelangio Exploration